 Section 2.8 Vacancies; Newly Created Directorships.
 If a vacancy occurs on the Board of Directors resulting from the death, resignation, removal or disqualification of a director or a vacancy resulting from an increase in the number of directors as permitted by Section 2.2, the vacancy that was created may be filled for either the balance of an unexpired term or for a shorter period of time to allow the shareholders to hold an election of a successor.
-A vacancy may be filled by an affirmative vote of the shareholders or by a majority vote of the directors then in office even if the number of directors remaining in office is less than what would be required for a quorum.
+A vacancy may be filled by an affirmative vote of the shareholders or by a majority vote of the director elected for the balance of an unexpired term shall hold office is less than what would be required for a quorum.
 A replacement director elected for the balance of an unexpired term shall hold office for the remaining term of the director that he or she replaced and until such director's successor has been elected and qualified.
-If such a replacement director has been elected to fill that position in accordance with this Section 2.8.
+If such a replacement director was elected for a period of time less than the remaining term of the director that he or she replaced to fill that position in accordance with this Section 2.8.
 A vacancy that will occur at a specific later date, by reason of a resignation effective at a later date, may be filled before the vacancy occurs but the new director may not take office until the vacancy occurs.
 In the event of any increase or decrease in the authorized number of directors, each director then serving shall continue serving as a director until the expiration of his or her current term or his or her prior death, retirement, removal or resignation.